Does Tulane have required classes that I need to take before applying?

 All completed applications will be screened for an interview.
 All of the materials and information in the applicant’s file are considered.
-MCAT scores and GPA are the strongest indicators; however, exceptional letters of recommendation, college and community involvement, and significant experience in a clinical setting are also very important as well as leadership.
+MCAT scores and GPA are important indicators; however, exceptional letters of recommendation, college and community involvement, and significant experience in a clinical setting are also very important, as well as leadership.

 After my application is complete, how do I find out if I am invited for an interview?